Your Family Lawyer

 Though Florida courts use the best-interests-of-the-child standard when deciding parental issues, family law judges have broad powers of discretion.
 Therefore, cases often are decided based on the party that is more favored by the judge’s discretionary power.
 For this reason, parties must choose a highly skilled, knowledgeable advocate to articulately present their case before the court.
 Our approach generally includes efforts to mediate by agreement wherever feasible and advisable.
 Nevertheless, we are always prepared to zealously represent you in the courtroom when necessary to achieve your desired goals and objectives.

 Why the Law Office of Stuart N. House, P.A.?

 Since 1991, the the divorce attorneys at the Law Office of Stuart N. House, P.A. in Coral Springs and Parkland have provided high-quality representation to family law clients throughout Broward County, offering top-notch representation in matters involving divorce, child custody, allocation and distribution of child support, prenuptial agreements, alimony and spousal support.
 All family law matters are of great importance to us, and we understand that each client could respond differently to the stress that is often involved with legal proceedings.
 In addition to providing thorough representation, we help each client understand the court process while we simultaneously gather important facts that are relevant to the case.
 We represent clients throughout Broward County, including Margate and Coconut Creek.
-Though our client base is diverse, our divorce lawyers specialize in representing fathers.

 A free consultation with a divorce attorney at our Coral Springs office is a call away.
 For the compassion you deserve during this difficult time, call us at (954) 255-7400.